 The value of such better measurement by Google can mean:

 1) Google will stop trying to get me to check in at a restaurant 2 blocks down the street when I stop at a local bakery.

 2) Google won’t give me a map of the auto repair shop, and tell me that it will take less than a minute to drive there, when I’m walking to pick my car up, and the walk is going to take longer.

-3) Alerts for historic places will only trigger when I’m actually near them, instead of going off every few seconds when visiting a place like New York City.
+3) Alerts for historical places will only trigger when I’m actually near them, instead of going off every few seconds when visiting a place like New York City.

-It’s easy to say that something like this invention is obvious, especially when patent filings that describe location based services from Google, including Google Glass implementations (indoor mapping, geo-tagging of photos, etc.) mention how such sensors might be used.
-One of the Google Glass patents also mentions using MEMS sensors to tell whether a wearer is standing still, walking, running, or driving, and changing the user interface of the device based upon the level of activity of the person using Glass.
+It’s easy to say that something like this Mobile Location Detection invention is obvious, especially when patent filings that describe location-based services from Google, including Google Glass implementations (indoor mapping, geo-tagging of photos, etc.) mention how such sensors might be used.
+One of the Google Glass patents also mentions using MEMS sensors to tell whether a wearer is standing still, walking, running, or driving, and changing the device’s user interface based upon the level of activity of the person using Glass.

 But if you’ve seen the warning on your phone about how much power it takes to turn GPS on to run something like navigation might involve, the process described in this patent can’t happen fast enough.